eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 2. **Relying Party Authentication**: Wallets are responsible for authenticating verifiers before delivering attribute payloads.
-The Digital Credentials API should provide sufficient information to Wallet Units about the presentation request origin and other necessary context information, allowing Wallet Units to identify and authenticate Relaying Parties, as well as to verify that the request from the Relying Party was not copied and replayed.
+The Digital Credentials API should provide sufficient information to Wallet Units about the presentation request origin and other necessary context information, allowing Wallet Units to identify and authenticate Relying Parties, as well as to verify that the request from the Relying Party was not copied and replayed.

-3. **Relaying Party Authorization**: Although browsers and operating systems implementing the Digital Credentials API should verify the web origin of Relying Parties, as well as that the presentation requests are transferred over TLS from the Relaying Party to the browser, they should not decide which verifiers are authorized to request attributes as this responsibility lies with national issuers and regulators.
+3. **Relying Party Authorization**: Although browsers and operating systems implementing the Digital Credentials API should verify the web origin of Relying Parties, as well as that the presentation requests are transferred over TLS from the Relying Party to the browser, they should not decide which verifiers are authorized to request attributes as this responsibility lies with national issuers and regulators.